factorhouse/examples/features/log-clients/README.md

-## Kafka apps to showcase consumer offset management
+## Kafka producer and consumer for app log ingestion and processing

-Python Kafka producer and consumer clients in this folder are use to showcase consumer group offset management capabilities of Kpow.

 ## How to start